 2. Would damages be an adequate remedy?

 3. Where does the balance of convenience lie?

 4. Are there other special factors?

-The outcome in this case was the grant of a final injunction with a penal notice against the defendant, preventing them from carrying out further notifiable works without a party wall award or the consent of the defendant.
+The outcome in this case was the grant of a final injunction with a penal notice against the defendant, preventing them from carrying out further notifiable works without a party wall award or the consent of the claimant.

 The two key lessons here are:

 1. Don’t commence notifiable works without a party wall award in place, otherwise the Courts can and will grant an injunction stopping the works.

 2. If you are served with an injunction seek specialist legal advice as soon as possible.
 If you ignore it there is a good chance they will give the claimant everything that they ask for.